mikebrady/shairport-sync/ADVANCED TOPICS/InitialConfiguration.md

 ```
 In this system, you can see that there are three hardware output devices, `"hw:Headphones"`, `"hw:sndrpihifiberry"` and `"hw:vc4hdmi"`.

-Using a tool like `alsamixer`, an output device can be checked to find the name of the volume control mixer.
+Using a tool like [`dacquery`](https://github.com/mikebrady/dacquery) or `alsamixer`, an output device can be checked to find the name of the volume control mixer.
 For the first device, the name of the mixer is `"Headphone"`.

 These setting can be entered into the configuration file, in the `alsa` section, as follows:
 ```